 Bike Share Station

 Citi Bike, New York City's bike share system, provides access to a network of public bicycles intended for short, one-way trips.
-Lyft owns, operates, and maintains the bike share system, with oversight from DOT.
-The system comprises over 750 self-service docking stations for over 12,000 bikes, available for use 24 hours a day throughout the year.
-Stations generally hold 15 to 59 bicycle docks.
-The station design complements many of the city’s other street furniture elements.
+Citi Bike is a public-private partnership between Lyft, the program’s private-sector owner-operator, and DOT.
+The program comprises over 2,100 self-service docking stations for over 39,000 bikes, available for use 24 hours a day throughout the year.
+Stations vary in size and generally hold 15 to 120 bicycle docks.
+The station design complements many of the City’s other street furniture elements.

 Pershing Square, Park Avenue and E 42nd Street, Manhattan